18F/join.tts.gsa.gov/pages/index.md

 * [Thursday, October 21 at 12:30 pm EDT / 9:30 am PDT](https://www.eventbrite.com/e/tts-talent-info-session-tickets-178242908337)

 ### Upcoming Positions
-No upcoming positions at this time.
-Check out our open roles or sign up for job alerts for future upcoming roles!
+{% comment %} No upcoming positions at this time.
+Check out our open roles or sign up for job alerts for future upcoming roles! {% endcomment %}

 {% for pg in sortedpages %}
 {% if pg.state == 'upcoming' %}